rackerlabs/support-how-to/content/how-to/cloud-servers/troubleshoot-windows-server-networking-issues/index.md

 - **Question users (if any)**: Identify if other colleagues have the same issue.

 - **Identify the symptoms**: Is it a complete loss of network connection?
 Is your network slow?
-Is this a network-wide issue or are you the only one experiencing this issue?
+Is this a network-wide issue, or are you the only one experiencing this issue?

 ### Login issues